akfreas/GPT-Localize-iOS/README.md

 ## Features

 - **Multiple Language Support:** Translate your strings into tons of languages in record time
+- **Contextual Translation:** The translation takes into account the comments for your strings and an overall app context string
 - **Multi-Device Translation:** Supports translation of string catalog's device-specific strings
 - **OpenAI GPT-4 Integration:** Utilizes the latest GPT-4 model for accurate and contextual translations.
 - **Cost Estimation:** Provides an estimate of the translation cost before proceeding.

 ## Prerequisites